-- Assess the organization's history of delivering results, looking for measurable impact, success stories or data that demonstrate their effectiveness. - Determine the organization's ability to positively influence the community, particularly in reaching underserved or marginalized groups. - Consider whether the organization's initiatives are sustainable and capable of producing long-term benefits.
+- Assess the organization's history of delivering results, looking for measurable impact, success stories or data that demonstrate their effectiveness. - Determine the organization's ability to positively influence the community, particularly in reaching all community groups. - Consider whether the organization's initiatives are sustainable and capable of producing long-term benefits.